Peter Godwin: Journalism

 Godwin is a contributor to The New York Times and Vanity Fair, among other publications.
-In 2008 he wrote in the Times about the small islands of Likoma and Chizumulu on Lake Malawi, which are lacustrine exclaves of Malawi located in Mozambican territorial waters.
+In 2008, he wrote in the Times about the small islands of Likoma and Chizumulu on Lake Malawi, which are lacustrine exclaves of Malawi located in Mozambican territorial waters.
 He has also reviewed books for The New York Times Book Review.

 In 2007, he called for the international community to "make it clear" to South African president Thabo Mbeki "that he, and the new South Africa, have a special moral obligation to help a nearby people who are oppressed and disenfranchised, having been assisted in its own struggle by just such pressure."
 In 2008, Godwin suggested in The New York Times that the withdrawal of participating countries from the 2010 World Cup in South Africa might persuade Mbeki to use his country's economic power to draw Mugabe's rule in Zimbabwe "to an end in weeks rather than months".

 Other professional activities

 In 2012, Godwin was named President of PEN American Center, the largest branch of the world's oldest literary and human rights organisation.
-On 20 March 2012, Peter Godwin, as the incoming President of PEN American Center, read poetry by the imprisoned, Liu Xiaobo, with outgoing PEN America President, Kwame Anthony Appiah.
+On 20 March 2012, as the incoming president of PEN American Center, Godwin read poetry by the imprisoned Liu Xiaobo, with outgoing PEN America President, Kwame Anthony Appiah.

-Godwin is a member of the Council on Foreign Relations.
+Godwin was a member of the Council on Foreign Relations.
 He has been a Guggenheim Fellow, an Orwell Fellow, and a MacDowell Fellow, and has also taught writing at The New School, Princeton University, and Columbia University.